CompIsle/Unit-16-A2/doc/Problem 2 Doc.md

 | 4 | test the otput to the csv file  | open the new csv file  | Problem 2 Data  | data in new csv file with hash numbers | new data is correctly there | it worked to the requirments |

 ## Review againts specifications
+1. Read book details (title, author, publisher, publication date) from a CSV file.
+   - The CSVreader class successfully reads the CSV file and converts it into a DataTable, which contains the book details.
+This requirement is met.

+2. Generate a unique index reference for each book.
+   - The Book class generates a unique index reference (Cat) for each book using a SHA256 hash function based on the provided data.
+This requirement is met.

+3. Write the indexed book details to a new CSV file.
+   - The Program class includes the ExportToCSV() method, which exports the list of Book objects to a new CSV file.
+This requirement is met.

+The implementation of the code and the provided design documentation meet all the specified requirements.
+The code follows good programming practices, and the design effectively addresses the problem statement.
+The test plan also covers various scenarios to ensure the correctness and robustness of the implementation.

+Overall, the solution appears to be well-designed and implemented, meeting the specified requirements for the College Library Book Index System.

 ## Evaluation